seungjun-green/Anything2TRUMP/README.md

 # Anything2TRUMP - Transform Any Image into Trump

-A Python tool that morphs any input image into a target image (Trump by default) using feature detection and Delaunay triangulation.
+(VIBE CODED) A Python tool that morphs any input image into a target image (Trump by default) using feature detection and Delaunay triangulation.

 ## Quick Start